Hi, my name is Heidi Korinne Brown and I am a Geospatial Systems Analyst and the Senior Technical Officer for the Spatial Analysis Labs.

 If you want dedicated help on a problem, remember you can book an appointment – if the self-book appointment times do not match when you are available, then email me directly and we can work something out.
 Drop-in Session times are shown in the Calendar at the bottom of this page.

-If you have a platform you are more comfortable using for one-on-one appointments then let me know in your booking.
-Options include WebEx, Zoom, Whereby and I am willing to consider others on an as-needs basis.
+If you have a platform you are more comfortable using for one-on-one appointments then indicate that in your booking.
+The preferred options are Whereby, Zoom or WebEx, but other platforms can be considered on an as-needs basis.
 If you do not have a preference, we will use the best platform for the situation.

-WhereBy is one you may not have heard of before, but it allows us to video chat with you without needing to install any special software or apps as it is entirely browser based.
+WhereBy is one you may not have heard of before; it allows video chat without the need to install any special software or apps, as it is entirely browser-based.
 It works best on Firefox and Chrome, which is what most SAL registered users have been using as their default browser for many years.